GilchristTech/gilchrist.tech/src/posts/2024/visual-keystone/index.md

 ## Inconclusion

-This article was more ambitious before now, but that was preventing me from finishing it.
+This article was more ambitious in its early drafts, but that was preventing me from finishing it.
 Ironically, there was a portion on accepting incompleteness in order to move things along, and holding onto that held back my progress.
 Similarly, I also wrote about splitting and distributing content across multiple pages, and I wound up doing that in this article, moving 1500 words into their own documents.
-Earlier drafts had sections on the content writing and coding the static site generation.
+Earlier drafts had sections on the site's written content and coding the static site generation.
 It's possible I talk more about these things in the future, but I figured it best to trim the scope of the article.
 Focus is a good thing.

 Ultimately, if I were to distill my recent efforts into advice for other developers who need to perform some design work, figure out what you have.
 Perhaps you have some software you can compile into a web-based demo.
 Or if not, perhaps pick an arbitrary image theme, as I did.
-Then, take what you have and use that as your visual keystone.
-That demo needs a color scheme that frames it well.
+Maybe you're working with people who have visual assets.
+Whatever the case, take what you have and use that as your visual keystone.
+That demo needs a color scheme which frames it well.
 Images with texture can look good next to flat colors.
 Hopefully from there, the rest will come easily.